 MARLIN IKENBERRY - James Madison University

-Ikenberry comes to the PA Coaches Clinic after completing his first year at James Madison.
-While still new at the university, Ikenberry is no stranger to the coaching world.
+Ikenberry came to the PA Coaches Clinic after completing his first year at James Madison.
+While still new at the university, Ikenberry was no stranger to the coaching world.
 He departed the Virginia Military Academy in 2014 as the institution's longest-serving head coach.
 During his tenure he racked up 282 wins, the most in program history.
 In addition, the Keydets posted the first three 30-win seasons in program history.
 Prior to his time at VMI, he spent three years at William and Mary as an assistant coach and recruiting coordinator.
 In 2000, his final season in Williamsburg, the Tribe racked up a school-record 32 wins.
 The following year, William and Mary won the only Colonial Athletic Association title in program history.

 MATT LISLE – The Hitting Vault

 A professional hitting instructor for over 20 years, Lisle has become the internet's most followed hitting coach.
 With a philosophy centered around teaching and sharing, Lisle launched The Hitting Vault to help players at all levels of baseball and softball unlock their power.
 Lisle currently works with numerous MLB and NCAA players, and has had coaching stints at Menlo College, Santa Clara University, Cal State University - East Bay, and the University of Oregon.
-A firm believer that no difference exists between the mechanics of an elite baseball swing and an elite softball swing, Lisle will be presenting to both baseball and softball coaches at the 2017 PA Coaches Clinic.
+A firm believer that no difference exists between the mechanics of an elite baseball swing and an elite softball swing, Lisle presented to both baseball and softball coaches at the 2017 PA Coaches Clinic.